 1. The SSI Program Must Confirm You Meet the SSA’s Definition of “Disabled”

 If you’re younger than 65 when you apply, the SSI program must confirm that you’re either blind or disabled.
-You’ll need strong medical evidence to prove your SSI claim qualifies for Minnesota disability benefits.
-Once you file your SSI application, your state’s Disability Determination Services (DDS) office will set up your exam.
-If you’re already 65 or older, the SSI program waives this exam requirement.
-Your age alone makes you eligible under the SSI program’s medical requirements.
-Anyone aged 65 and up need only worry about passing the SSI program’s financial eligibility rules.
+You’ll need strong medical evidence to prove you qualify for Minnesota SSI.
+Once you file your claim, your state’s Disability Determination Services (DDS) office will set up your exam.
+If you’re already 65 or older, the SSI program waives this exam.
+Your age alone makes you qualify for SSI.
+Anyone aged 65 and up need only worry about passing the SSI income and asset limits.

 2. You Also Need Very Little Income and Almost No Assets In Order to Qualify for SSI